Questions! Questions! Questions!

 To help us in our thinking, we study the Children’s Bible or the New International Version on the interactive whiteboard.
 Both our lessons and our collective worship aim to help pupils achieve a personal awareness of God in their everyday understanding of the world.
 Godstowe recognises that all our pupils are capable of developing spiritually whether or not they have a religious belief.
 We very much value our strong Christian foundation and caring ethos at Godstowe but we equally value our School as a multi-cultural community, whereby we live and work together with common values and aims.

-Form I study Sikhism, Christmas, Houses Jesus Visited and Bible Heroes.
+Form I study Festivals from many of the world's major religions, Parables of Jesus and Bible Heroes.

-Form II study Hinduism, the Life of Jesus and the Early Church.
+Form II study Hinduism, the Teachings of Jesus and Islam

 Follow-up work can include worksheets, writing and drawing.

-The Lower III study the Teaching of Jesus, Islam and the Story of the Bible.
+The Lower III study Sikhism, the History of the Bible and Buddhism.

-The Upper III and Form IV follow the Common Entrance syllabus, which consists of Old Testament and New Testament texts and the contemporary issues which arise from them.
-A major world religion is also studied in depth.
-DVDs are used to illustrate world religions and relevant life stories such as Mother Teresa and Dietrich Bonhoeffer.
+The Upper III and Fourth Form follow the Common Entrance syllabus, which consists of Old Testament and New Testament texts and the contemporary issues which arise from them.
+Christianity as a major world religion is also studied in depth.